Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 September 2025 09.59.54 UTC
+- WIB: Sabtu, 27 September 2025 10.33.44 UTC
-- WITA: Sabtu, 27 September 2025 10.59.54 UTC
+- WITA: Sabtu, 27 September 2025 11.33.44 UTC
-- WIT: Sabtu, 27 September 2025 11.59.54 UTC
+- WIT: Sabtu, 27 September 2025 12.33.44 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational